Professor of Geological and Environmental Sciences

 Dr. Husch's Curriculum Vitae (pdf)

-I was born in New York City and lived in the Rego Park section of the Borough of Queens until I left for college.
-I attended P.S.
-206 and Stephen A. Halsey Junior High School, and graduated from Forest Hills High School in 1971.
-I have one older brother, Matthew, who still lives in the 4.5 room apartment we grew up in (I never have figured out what half a room is).
-My mother, Sylvia (nee Greenblatt), was a secretary for various corporate executives until 1969 and then a business skills teacher (typing, shorthand, and computers) in the New York City Public School System, most recently at Bushwick High School in Brooklyn, until her death in 2001.
+I grew up in the Rego Park neighborhood of New York City until I left for college in 1971.
+I have one older brother, Matthew, who still resides in the same 4.5 room apartment I lived in (I never have figured out what half a room is).
+My mother, Sylvia, was a secretary for various corporate executives until 1969 and then a business skills teacher (typing, shorthand, and computers) in the New York City Public School System until her death in 2001.
 My father, Joseph, was a dentist in private practice and also for the Children's Aid Society of New York City until his death in 1984.

 I attended Colgate University in Hamilton, NY and majored in geology.
 While there, I completed a senior thesis under the direction of Dr. James McLelland (aka "The Chief") on the anorthositic rocks of the southern Adirondacks near Speculator, NY.
 I also was on the (club) ski team for two years and I graduated in 1975 with honors in geology, magna cum laude, and Phi Beta Kappa.